FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 There in Matthew 17 there exists clear evidence of intentional mistranlation for the purpose of hiding Jesus' true intent of protesting taxes.

-> King James Version - Matthew 17
+> King James Version:
-> 17:24: And when they were come to Capernaum, **they that received tribute money** came to Peter, and said, Doth not your master pay **tribute**?
+> Matthew 17:24: And when they were come to Capernaum, **they that received tribute money** came to Peter, and said, Doth not your master pay **tribute**?
-> 17:25: He saith, Yes.
+> Matthew 17:25: He saith, Yes.
 And when he was come into the house, Jesus prevented him, saying, What thinkest thou, Simon? of whom do the kings of the earth take **custom or tribute**? of their own children, or of strangers?
-> 17:26: Peter saith unto him, Of strangers.
+> Matthew 17:26: Peter saith unto him, Of strangers.
 Jesus saith unto him, **Then are the children free**.
-> 17:27: Notwithstanding, lest we should offend them, go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find **a piece of money**: that take, and give unto them **for me and thee**.
+> Matthew 17:27: Notwithstanding, lest we should offend them, go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find **a piece of money**: that take, and give unto them **for me and thee**.

-> New International Version - Matthew 17
+> New International Version:
-> 17:24: After Jesus and his disciples arrived in Capernaum, **the collectors of the two-drachma temple tax** came to Peter and asked, “Doesn’t your teacher pay the **temple tax**?”
+> Matthew 17:24: After Jesus and his disciples arrived in Capernaum, **the collectors of the two-drachma temple tax** came to Peter and asked, “Doesn’t your teacher pay the **temple tax**?”
-> 17:25: “Yes, he does,” he replied.
+> Matthew 17:25: “Yes, he does,” he replied.
 When Peter came into the house, Jesus was the first to speak.
 “What do you think, Simon?” he asked.
 “From whom do the kings of the earth **collect duty and taxes**—from their own children or from others?”
-> 17:26: “From others,” Peter answered. **“Then the children are exempt,”** Jesus said to him.
+> Matthew 17:26: “From others,” Peter answered. **“Then the children are exempt,”** Jesus said to him.
-> 17:27: “But so that we may not cause offense, go to the lake and throw out your line.
+> Matthew 17:27: “But so that we may not cause offense, go to the lake and throw out your line.
 Take the first fish you catch; open its mouth and you will find **a four-drachma coin**.
 Take it and give it to them **for my tax and yours**.”

-> Berean Litereal Bible - Matthew 17
+> Berean Litereal Bible:
-> 17:24: And they having come to Capernaum, **those collecting the didrachmas** came to Peter and said, “Does your Teacher pay the **didrachmas**?”
+> Matthew 17:24: And they having come to Capernaum, **those collecting the didrachmas** came to Peter and said, “Does your Teacher pay the **didrachmas**?”
-> 17:25: He says, “Yes.”
+> Matthew 17:25: He says, “Yes.”
 And he having entered into the house, Jesus anticipated him, saying, “What do you think, Simon?
 From whom do the kings of the earth receive **custom or tribute**?
 From their sons, or from strangers?”
-> 17:26: And he having said, “From the strangers,” Jesus said to him, **“Then the sons are free"**.
+> Matthew 17:26: And he having said, “From the strangers,” Jesus said to him, **“Then the sons are free"**.
-> 17:27: But that we might not offend them, having gone to the sea, cast a hook and take the first fish having come up, and having opened its mouth, you will find **a stater**.
+> Matthew 17:27: But that we might not offend them, having gone to the sea, cast a hook and take the first fish having come up, and having opened its mouth, you will find **a stater**.
 Having taken that, give it to them **for Me and yourself**.”

 It is apparent that the Berean Literal Bible does a better job at preserving context (the original coin denomination names) and this can be verified by comparing each transation to the original Koine Greek, which is left as a task to the reader.

+> Berean Standard Bible:
+> Acts 17:11: “Now the Bereans were more noble-minded than the Thessalonians, for they received the message with great eagerness and examined the Scriptures every day to see if these teachings were true.”

 (Even BibleHub has issues showing the original Koine Greek text in parallel with translations--often the Koine Greek is modified to suit the